Adversarial Multiple Access Channels with Individual Injection Rates: Technical Preliminaries

-Now we give an overview of design principles of our algorithms.
 It is a natural approach to have nodes work to discover the parameters defining the adversary at hand.
 The nodes could gradually improve their estimates of the shares~$s_i$ and the aggregate maximum burstiness $\delta=\sum_{i=1}^n s_i$.
 The nodes would adjust the frequency of their individual transmissions to the knowledge gained in the process of discovering the adversary.
 The aggregate burstiness~$\delta$ is a lower bound on the window~$w$ of an adversary.
-Observe that the aggregate burstiness in the case of injection rate~$1$ equals the window size for the adversary at hand.
+Observe that the aggregate burstiness in the case of injection rate~$1$ equals the window size.

 For a given window adversary of local injection rates, node~$i$ is \emph{active} when its share~$s_i$ is a positive number; otherwise, when $s_i=0$, the node~$i$ is \emph{passive}.
 Node~$i$ has been \emph{discovered} in the course of an execution when a packet transmitted by~$i$ has been heard on the channel.
 A discovered node is clearly active.
 In the context of a specific execution, a node that has not been discovered by a given round is called a \emph{candidate} in this round.
 A passive node is doomed to be a candidate forever.
 We describe two data structures used to schedule transmissions and have nodes discover their shares.